pnagoorkar/Baubit.Configuration/README.md

 - Handle `Result` failures explicitly
 - Use `[URI]` attribute for environment-specific values
 - Avoid storing sensitive data in code
-- Use `WithAdditionaConfigurationSourcesFrom` to load configuration sources from external configurations
+- Use `WithAdditionalConfigurationSourcesFrom` to load configuration sources from external configurations
-- Use `WithAdditionaConfigurationsFrom` to load configuration data from external configurations
+- Use `WithAdditionalConfigurationsFrom` to load configuration data from external configurations

 ## Examples